 MAINE HYDRAULIC STRUCTURES FAILURE ANALYSIS (1st & 2nd CDs) - The Maine State Planning Office has asked the New England District, working with the Maine Stream Crossing Working Group, to conduct an analysis that provides communities with information needed to identify road culverts that will be threatened in extreme weather events.
 By increasing public awareness at the local level and encouraging preemptive mitigation efforts this project will reduce flood risk caused by undersized structures.
 Maine applied for and was awarded pilot project funds from the Silver Jackets Program in September 2011 to conduct this study.
-More than 600 stream crossings in 5 coastal counties (Sagadahoc, Knox, Lincoln, Waldo and Kennebec) were analyzed.
+More than 600 stream crossings in

+5 coastal counties (Sagadahoc, Knox, Lincoln, Waldo and Kennebec) were analyzed.
 The results of the study were provided to the state of Maine in August 2012.

 MEDUXNEKEAG RIVER (2nd CD) - The Houlton Band of Maliseet Indians (HBMI) requested that the Corps of Engineers assist the Tribe with aquatic ecosystem restoration or large scale watershed management planning.
 The Corps prepared a reconnaissance (Section 905(b)) report describing opportunities to assist the Tribe.
 The report was approved by the Corps' North Atlantic Division (NAD).
-The Tribe and the Corps executed a cost sharing agreement tidal exchange to this former estuarine habitat.
-New England District received funds in 2010 to begin the feasibility study.
-The Corps and the MEDOT executed a Feasibility Cost Sharing Agreement in August 2011.
-Work on the feasibility study is ongoing.

-for a watershed management plan for the Meduxnekeag River Watershed on March 19, 2014.
+The Tribe and the Corps executed a cost sharing agreement for a watershed management plan for the Meduxnekeag River Watershed on March 19, 2014.
 The Corps, together with the Houlton Band of Maliseets, Maliseet First Nation and Meduxnekeag River Association scientists, conducted fish habitat assessments in the fall of 2014 and 2015.
 We are at the end of our non-Federal funds.
 Work is suspended until additional funds are acquired.

 PENOBSCOT RIVER, INDIAN ISLAND STUDY (2nd CD) - The Penobscots have requested that the Corps of Engineers assist the Tribe with potential projects including shoreline erosion, flood risk management and ecosystem restoration efforts at Indian Island, Maine.
 The Corps reviewed the problems and opportunities identified by the Tribe to determine whether there is a project that might be considered for a feasibility study under the Corps Tribal Partnership Program or under another Corps program.
 The findings of the reconnaissance study are summarized in a report and the report was provided to the Tribe in May 2012.
 Three potential projects were identified in the reconnaissance study.
 The Tribe submitted a letter of intent to partner on the proposed feasibility study for the projects in July 2012.
 The Reconnaissance Report was approved by the Corps Division Office in October 2012.
 Feasibility studies are cost-shared 50% Federal and 50% non-Federal.
 The Project Management Plan including the scope and cost for the feasibility study were provided to the Tribe in July 2014.
 The Tribe is considering if they wish to proceed with the cost-shared Feasibility Study.
 If the Tribe does not wish to proceed the study will be closed out.